QMSS-G5063-2022/Group_X_Cinema/README.md

 ### Topic one: Critic rating vs. Audience rating by Yunfan Ling
 The interactive visulizations are deployed [here](https://supertrashpanda.shinyapps.io/critics-audience/)
+1. A Bubble Chart demonstrating the correlation between critic ratings and audience scores.
+2. A Bar Plot variation that displays the top 20 movies that are received with the most massive critics-audience divides. estimated presentation time: 2 min

 #### Team Members
 - Zhiqing Li  zl3064@columbia.edu